ctron/dentrassi.de/content/blog/2015/12/29/2015-12-29-christmas-presents-sellrecycle-for-charity.md

 <!-- more -->

 Now just think of a different way.
 If you could just put those presents up at E-Bay, in a charity special.
-You start an auction, put up your unwanted presents and select some registered non-profit organization that will received the money.
+You start an auction, put up your unwanted presents and select some registered non-profit organization that will receive the money.
 E-bay won’t charge you for the transaction, at least for those charity auctions.

 Sounds like a great idea to me.